 Proguard Oil Tank Insurance

-As a homeowner with an oil tank for heating, you understand the importance of protecting your property from potential hazards.
-But have you considered the economic impact of an oil spill or leak?
-The fuel tank accident resulted in the following:
+Proguard Oil Tank Insurance is for a homeowner who has an oil tank for heating.
+You understand the importance of protecting your property from potential hazards, but have you considered the economic impact of an oil spill or leak?

-• Legal liabilities and appeals from third-party payroll
+• Legal liabilities and third-party payroll claims

 Understanding Oil Tank Risks